adr1enbe4udou1n/blog/content/posts/2022-02-18-build-your-own-docker-swarm-cluster-part-2/index.md

 ![Portainer home](portainer-home.png)

 {{< alert >}}
-If you go to the stacks menu, you will note that both `traefik` end `portainer` are *Limited* control, because these stacks were done outside Portainer.
+If you go to the stacks menu, you will note that both `traefik` and `portainer` are *Limited* control, because these stacks were done outside Portainer.
 We will create and deploy next stacks directly from Portainer GUI.
 {{< /alert >}}

+## 2st conclusion 🏁

+We've done the minimal viable Swarm setup with a nice cloud native reverse proxy and a containers GUI manager, with a cloud native NFS.

+It's time to test all of this in [Part III]({{< ref "/posts/2022-02-20-build-your-own-docker-swarm-cluster-part-3" >}}).